The Saga Continues... (Roger Troutman album)

 The Saga Continues... is the second solo album recorded by funk musician Roger Troutman, released in 1984 on the Warner Bros. label.
-The album contains Troutman's cover of Wilson Pickett's "In the Midnight Hour", which reached #34 on the U.S. R&B chart, as well as hits "In the Mix" and "Girl Cut It Out", a duet with Wanda Rash.
-Like his previous solo offering, The Many Facets of Roger, Troutman and his band mates from Zapp, including brothers Lester, Larry and Terry, helped contribute to the album.
+The album contains Troutman's cover of Wilson Pickett's "In the Midnight Hour", which reached No. 34 on the U.S. R&B chart, as well as hits "In the Mix" and "Girl Cut It Out", a duet with Wanda Rash.
+Like his previous solo offering, The Many Facets of Roger, Troutman and his bandmates from Zapp, including brothers Lester, Larry and Terry, helped contribute to the album.

 Track listing

 All songs written by Roger and Larry Troutman except where noted.